 The program is taught in English yet a basic knowledge of German is needed to deal with administrative and other matters (preferably at the level “A1” of the “Common European Framework of Reference for Languages”).

 Each semester students take courses from the compulsory module “American Studies (Fields, Topics, Research Traditions)” as well as courses from two optional modules: “Literature and Media” or “History and Society”.
 They may focus exclusively on one area, or they may combine the two.
 In order to gain 30 credit points, students have to choose two out of four optional modules offered each semester.

 - The module “History and Society” addresses the history of the USA and of Canada, transatlantic history, political culture and history, economic history, environmental history, and questions of historiography.

 - The module “Literature and Media” is dedicated to literary history and theory, visual and media studies, cultural history and theory, popular culture, ethnic and gender studies, technology and space studies.

-In the third semester, instead of choosing optional modules at the Amerika-Institut, students may alternatively get 18 credit points from a pool of subjects (e.g. English, German, History, Gender Studies, Comparative Literature, Theatre Studies, and others).
+In the third semester, instead of choosing optional modules at the Amerika-Institut, students may alternatively get 18 credit points from the Profilbereich / Profile Area of subjects (e.g. English, German, History, Gender Studies, Comparative Literature, Theatre Studies, and others).
 Please note that this is an either/or choice.
 Either you get 18 credit points at the Amerika-Institut OR from the Profile Area.
 For most of these subjects excellent German language skills are needed and special requirements may apply.
-More information on these subjects please check out the “Geistes- und sozialwissenschaftlicher Profilbereich”.
+For more information on these subjects please check out the “Geistes- und sozialwissenschaftlicher Profilbereich”.

 The modules in this program include different types of courses: research-oriented advanced seminars, reading courses, lectures providing introductions, foundation courses dedicated to questions of methodology and theory as well as independent study projects.